What is the Best Indie Book Award®?

 What Do You Mean By Independently Published?

 Any books you enter must be independently published and your own work.
 This means the book must be self-published by the author (You).
 In other words, you retain full rights to your book.
-We have broadened the award to include books published by small, independent presses.
+Or your book must be published by one of the qualifying small presses.

-Acceptable Books: If you are self-published through sites like Amazon’s KDP, Smashwords, Createspace or Pubit, or you are published through a vanity press where you retain your rights and remain autonomous, you can enter your book in the Best Indie Book Award™ contest.
-We have broadened the award to include books published by small, independent presses.
+If you are self-published through sites like Amazon’s KDP, Smashwords, Createspace, or Pubit, or you are published through a vanity press where you retain your rights and remain autonomous, you can enter your book in the Best Indie Book Award™ contest.

-Not Acceptable: Your book is published by major publishers, such as HarperCollins, Simon & Schuster.
-Penguin, or any other major publisher and you have a contract where you do NOT have full publishing rights.
+Not Acceptable: Your book is published by major, high volume publishers, such as HarperCollins, Simon & Schuster, Penguin, or any other major publisher, or imprint of said publisher.

 I Live Outside The United States, Can I Still Enter?